kwilteam/docs/docs/kuneiform/sql-as-understood-by-kwil/scalar-functions.md

 The coalesce() function returns a copy of its first non-NULL argument, or NULL if all arguments are NULL.
 Coalesce() must have at least 2 arguments.

+### error(_statement_)

+The error function raises an exception, and causes the SQL statement to fail.
+It takes a string that will be returned to the user in the query result.

 ### format(_FORMAT,..._)

 The format(FORMAT,...)
 SQL function works like the sqlite3_mprintf() C-language function and the printf() function from the standard C library.
 The first argument is a format string that specifies how to construct the output string using values taken from subsequent arguments.
 If the FORMAT argument is missing or NULL then the result is NULL.
 The %n format is silently ignored and does not consume an argument.
 The %p format is an alias for %X. The %z format is interchangeable with %s.
 If there are too few arguments in the argument list, missing arguments are assumed to have a NULL value, which is translated into 0 or 0.0 for numeric formats or an empty string for %s.
 See the built-in printf() documentation for additional information.